hands-on labManaging Azure Storage Accounts

 Storage accounts in Azure have a wide range of uses and can store many different types of data.
 In other labs, you'll learn how to store data in storage accounts, as well as what kinds of data you can store and how to interact with that data once it's in a storage account.
-However, a major reason companies use Azure storage accounts for their storage solutions is the large number of ways they can configure more than just the data inside the storage account.
+However, one of the primary reasons companies use Azure storage accounts for their storage solutions is for the large number of ways they can configure more than just the data inside the storage account.

 In this lab, you'll dive deep into the creation and configuration of storage accounts by creating one yourself and managing many of the settings it offers.

 Upon completion of this lab you will be able to:

 - Manage authentication to your storage accounts with access keys